 Eurozone Risk.
-A number of countries in the EU have experienced, and may continue to experience, severe economic and financial difficulties.
-In particular, many EU nations are susceptible to economic risks associated with high levels of debt, notably due to investments in sovereign debt.
-These events have adversely affected the exchange rate of the euro and may continue to significantly affect European countries.
+A number of countries in the European Union ("EU") have experienced, and may continue to experience, severe economic and financial difficulties.
+In particular, many EU nations are susceptible to economic risks associated with high levels of debt, notably due to investments in sovereign debt of countries such as Greece, Italy, Spain, Portugal, and Ireland.
 As a result, financial markets in the EU have been subject to increased volatility and declines in asset values and liquidity.
 Responses to these financial problems by European governments, central banks, and others, including austerity measures and reforms, may not work, may result in social unrest, and may limit future growth and economic recovery or have other unintended consequences.
+Further defaults or restructurings by governments and others of their debt could have additional adverse effects on economies, financial markets, and asset valuations around the world.
+Greece, Ireland, and Portugal have already received one or more "bailouts" from other Eurozone member states, and it is unclear how much additional funding they will require or if additional Eurozone member states will require bailouts in the future.
+The risk of investing in securities in the European markets may also be heightened due to the referendum in which the United Kingdom voted to exit the EU (commonly known as "Brexit").
+There is considerable uncertainty about how Brexit will be conducted, how negotiations of necessary treaties and trade agreements will proceed, or how financial markets will react.
+In addition, one or more other countries may also abandon the euro and/or withdraw from the EU, placing its currency and banking system in jeopardy.
+The impact of these actions, especially if they occur in a disorderly fashion, is not clear but could be significant and far-reaching.
+To the extent that the Portfolio has exposure to European markets or to transactions tied to the value of the euro, these events could negatively affect the value and liquidity of the Portfolio's investments.
 All of these developments may continue to significantly affect the economies of all EU countries, which in turn may have a material adverse effect on the Portfolio's investments in such countries, other countries that depend on EU countries for significant amounts of trade or investment, or issuers with exposure to debt issued by certain EU countries.